-The first few nights, we encourage you to use the pain medication prescribed for you as needed to maintain your pain relief at 3/10 or below.
-Please call if you feel that the pain medication prescribed for you is not effective in relieving your pain.
-Use the sleeping pills on an as-needed basis if you have difficulty getting to sleep.
+The first few nights, we encourage you to use the pain medication prescribed for you as needed to maintain your pain level at 3/10 or below.
+Please notify the clinical staff right away if your pain is not well-controlled.

 Your dressings may become moist the first night as a result of the arthroscopic fluid that was administered during your procedure.
 If you are concerned, please call our office.
 We will change the dressing at your post-operative visit.
 You may reinforce the dressing with a rolled bandage from the pharmacy if it is slipping down or wet.

-The ice machine will be given to you at the surgery center.
+Ice machines that were purchased or rented will be picked up during your 1st day post-operative visit.
 This will aid in decreasing swelling and increasing comfort.
-Be careful not to freeze your skin.
 Icing instructions will be given to you post-operatively based on your specific needs.

 Incision / portal care:

 You will be instructed on wound care when you come in for your post-operative visit.
 Your portals (arthroscopy holes) will be covered with sterile dressings in the operating room.
 The clinical staff will evaluate your dressing and advise on care during your post-op.